Th-Os/IoTFS/README.md

 - Linux with Fuse3
 - Python >3.5
-- specific libraries (pyfuse3, ...)
+- specific libraries defined in requirements.txt

 ## What will be done

-- Init work
+- Implementing Adapter (Bottom -> Up)
-- Implement first prototype with pyfuse3
+- Implementing Connector (Up -> Bottom)